Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Conclusions

 \section{Conclusions}

-We have conducted a comprehensive analysis and characterization of different variants of an optical single photon transistor capable of operating in the continuous wave regime.
-These SPT devices are based on ensembles of Rydberg atoms and encompass both free space and cavity configurations with varying geometries.
-We analyzed the optimal impedance matching conditions required for efficient capture of single photon, which control the transmission/reflection of the probe field.
-Additionally, we utilized engineered probe-induced dephasing to optimize the overall efficiency of the devices.
-The estimated efficiencies can be up to $66\%$, although we have not performed a full optimisation over all parameters and further improvement might be possible.
-Furthermore we were limited by the size of our numerical simulations, but we expect the efficiency to rise with the size of the ensemble.
-The proposed devices may expand the frontiers of CW control in the single photon level, leading to the development of novel tools for optical control and quantum information processing.
+We have conducted a comprehensive analysis and characterization of different variants of all-optical SPTs capable of operating in the cw regime.
+These SPTs are based on ensembles of Rydberg atoms and span both free space and cavity configurations with varying geometries.
+We analyzed the optimal impedance-matching conditions required for the efficient capture of a single photon, which control the transmission and reflection of the probe field.
+Additionally, we utilized engineered probe-induced dephasing to optimize the overall efficiency and gain of the devices.
+The estimated efficiencies reach up to 95.4\% with a corresponding SPT gain of up to 312, although a full optimization over all parameters has not been performed and further improvement may be possible.
+The estimated efficiencies exceed previous Rydberg-based SPT realizations by more than 15\%, with a gain more than three times higher~\cite{Gorniaczyk2016}, using experimentally demonstrated parameters~\cite{Sprakes2013,Sauer2004}.
+While our numerical simulations were limited by computational constraints, we expect the efficiency and gain to further increase with larger ensemble sizes.
+The proposed devices may expand the frontiers of cw control at the single-photon level, leading to the development of novel tools for optical control and quantum information processing.